ppr-game/PPR/README.md

 If you want to add more difficulties to your level than you originally created, repeat steps 4-7

+If you want to rename the difficulty or change it's author, use the following format: `Old difficulty name:New author:New difficulty name`
+(you can also only rename or only change the author: `Old difficulty name::New difficulty name`, `Difficulty name:New author`)

 Example text file:
 ```
 Very easy:coolDUDE420